xchapter7x/goutil/README.md

 Pair - a type, which is
         in line with the c++ Pair object

+Map - function which allows us to iterate over Slice, Array, chan and Map types
+      and execute a function on each of the elements in those structures.

+CMap - version of the Map function
+        which will loop and run the function concurrently using go routines.

 Filter - function which acts as a generator filtering the passed in iterable object of
       values which do equate to true according to the passed in evaluation function